HChughtai/personal_website/content/author/haroon/_index.md

 +++

-I'm a Senior Clinical Scientist in Scientific Computing, having recently completed the NHS Scientist Training Programme in Clinical Bioinformatics (Physical Sciences).
+I'm currently working as a Research Software Developer at UCL.
+Previously I was a Clinical Scientist in Scientific Computing at UCLH having completed the NHS Scientist Training Programme in Clinical Bioinformatics (Physical Sciences).

-My interests and experiences are at the interface between healthcare, technology and data - particularly where they meet to improve the NHS and the experience of those who use and work in it.
+My interests and experiences are at the interface between healthcare, technology and data - particularly where translational research works to improve the NHS and the experience of those who use and work in it.

 Previously, I’ve worked on projects within synthetic biology, multi-modal sensor data fusion and computer vision-based navigation.
 More recently, my work has been around clinical information systems and medical natural language processing, as well as system management and software engineering process design.